az2314b12/American-and-British-Sound-for-GoldenDict-Dictionary/README.md

 How to use :
-  American Pronunciations Sound for GoldenDict Dictionary.
+  1 - Download the Zip file.
-  Unzip and Add the path of the folder to your Sound Dictionaries on the GoldenDict.
+  2 - Unzip and Add the path of the folder to your Sound Dictionaries on the GoldenDict.